rohanmr/My-Business-Website/README.md

 ## How to Run:

 1. Download the Code and Open in VS Code.
+2. Install Django and Python by following commands.
-2. Write the following Commands.
+3. Write the following Commands.